kardoj/eon/README.md

-## Timr
+## Eon

-Timr is a command line tool for task time management and statistics.
+Eon is a command line tool for task time management and statistics.
 Data is saved in the filesystem.
-Timr is inspired by git command line tool.
+Eon is inspired by git command line tool.

 ### Usage
-`timr init` creates a new timr directory in the current directory.
-Timr will create a directory called `timrdata` which will contain all its files.
+`eon init` creates a new eon directory in the current directory.
+Eon will create a directory called `eondata` which will contain all its files.

-`timr addproject "timr"` - will add a new project identificator timr that can be used for tasks.
+`eon addproject "eon"` - will add a new project identificator eon that can be used for tasks.
 Every entry must have a reference to a project.

 ### In the making

-`timr set -d/--date 25.05.2017 -p/--project "timr"` - will set the date and project so that they will not be required on every new entry.
+`eon set -d/--date 25.05.2017 -p/--project "eon"` - will set the date and project so that they will not be required on every new entry.

-`timr add 12 14 "Improving stability"` - will create a new entry in `timrdata/data/2017/5.txt` assuming that the configuration command shown on the previous line was run beforehand.
+`eon add 12 14 "Improving stability"` - will create a new entry in `eondata/data/2017/5.txt` assuming that the configuration command shown on the previous line was run beforehand.

-`timr add 25.05.2017 "timr" 22.30 23.30 "Improving stability"` - will create an entry similar to the previous command but does not require date and project set beforehand.
+`eon add 25.05.2017 "eon" 22.30 23.30 "Improving stability"` - will create an entry similar to the previous command but does not require date and project set beforehand.